Rokkō Toura

 Rokkō Toura (戸浦 六宏, Toura Rokkō) was a Japanese stage and film actor active from 1960 to 1993.
 He is mostly associated with the films of director Nagisa Ōshima.

-Biography
+Life and career

 Toura was born Mutsuhiro Toura in Osaka, Japan.
 A graduate of Kyoto University, he worked as an English teacher at a private high school before becoming an actor at the Shochiku studios at Ōshima's recommendation.
 He left Shochiku together with Ōshima the following year and became a freelance actor who often worked with Ōshima, but also repeatedly with director Kaneto Shindō.

-Toura died of polyarteritis nodosa in 1993 at the age of 62.
+Toura died of polyarteritis nodosa on 25 March 1993, at the age of 62.